nihole/md2docx/README.md

 - Markdown with some editor (I use Typora) - documents creation
 - GIT (GitHub for example) - version control system
-- Pandoc - MarkDown -> Wod (docx) conversion
+- Pandoc - MarkDown->Wod (docx) conversion
-- YAML - describes the strucuture of the final Word document and for other input parameters for python script (render.py)
+- YAML - YAML file (structure.yml) describes the strucuture of the final Word document and contains other input parameters for python script (render.py)
-- Python with pywin32 - pywin32 permits to change Word file
+- Python with pywin32 - pywin32 is used for Word file change
 - MS Word (docx) - resulting document

 ## High Level Workflow

 - Only MarkDown files are modified manually.
 Instead of managing one large file, it’s easy to manage several smaller ones
-- One of the first operations performed by render.py is to change the MarkDown files to docx format.
+- One of the first operations performed by render.py is to convert the MarkDown files to docx format.
 This Word files have no styles, fields..
 They are temporary and render.py removes them at the end
 - Using the structure.yml data and temporary docx files (created earlier) as input, render.py adds all the necessary Word objects (for example, fields), implement the styles and paste the converted data into the correct places in the resulting Word document

 ![render.py workflow:](https://github.com/nihole/md2docx/blob/master/media/md2word_work_flow.png)